Habeebullahi01/storg/README.md

 This is Storg, a CLI program that helps to sort files in a directory into sub-directories based on their file extensions.

+## Installation

+- Download the binary compatible with your machine from the release page.
+- Add the download location to the system path variable, or move the binary to a location already in the path.
+- Rename the binary to _storg_ for convenience.

 ## Usage

 ```sh